Aurora: Towards Universal Generative Multimodal Time Series Forecasting: Introduction

 \section{Introduction}

 Time series forecasting has gained sustained attention for decades of years due to its significant values in multiple domains, including economy, transportation, meteorology, and public health.
 In recent years, the key pivot comes with the surge of deep learning, which brings the boom of merticulously-designed deep forecasting models~\citep{Triformer,nie2022time,qiu2025duet,wu2025k2vae}.
 Through learning the inherent dynamics within the raw data, deep learning models can outperform classic statistical methods~\citep{arima,mei2014random} and obey the scaling law~\citep{shi2024scaling,yaotowards}.
 Due to the success, it also brings the most commonly-used forecasting paradigm, which utilizes the past information to infer how the series goes in the coming horizon.
-Although this paradigm contributes to impressive performance under the domain-specific scenarios, its effectiveness is suspicious when facing cross-domain inference, where \textit{similar historical information may lead to different futures due to domain differences.}
+Although this paradigm contributes to impressive performance under domain-specific scenarios, its effectiveness is uncertain when facing cross-domain inference, where \textit{similar historical information may lead to different futures due to domain differences.}

-As shown in Figure~\ref{fig: intro}, current research of time series forecasting explores the cross-domain adaption problem in two main perspectives: 1) pre-training on cross-domain time series corpus for unimodal time series foundation models, which partially possess cross-domain generalization capablities; 2) utilizing cross-modality information in training end-to-end multimodal supervised models, which effectively integrates domain knowledge in forecasting.
-For time series foundation models, the cross-domain generalization capabilities mainly come from the sensitivity to subtle differences in historical information from different domains.
-Some of them~\citep{timemoe,liu2025sundial} are pretrained on trillion-scale corpus with hevay backbones, thus possessing certain cross-domain adaption capabilities.
-Others~\citep{wang2025rose,woo2024moirai} have specific structures,
+As shown in Figure~\ref{fig: intro}, current research of time series forecasting explores the cross-domain adaptation in two main perspectives: 1) pre-training on cross-domain time series corpus for unimodal time series foundation models, which partially possess cross-domain generalization capabilities;